You are at the centre of our degree programmes. Our lectures, assessments and study support are designed to help you achieve the best result.

 - Advanced Social Psychology

-These are topics which are linked to our latest research here at Lancaster so they do change.
+These are topics which link to our latest research here at Lancaster, so they do change.
 To give you a flavour of the kind of areas you might look at, our current subjects are:

 - The Psychology of Attention: From the Laboratory to Everyday Behaviour

 - Prozac Nation: Human Psychopharmacology